-But one of the most popular options is the scenic five-mile round trip trek from Lower Macleay Park to the Pittock Mansion.
-Macleay park, at the west end of Northwest Upshur Street just past 29th Avenue, provides an easily accessible starting point.
+But one of the most popular options is the scenic 5-mile (8 km) round trip trek from Lower Macleay Park to the Pittock Mansion.
+Macleay Park, at the west end of Northwest Upshur Street just past 29th Avenue, provides an easily accessible starting point.
 Follow the Lower Macleay Trail, which traces Balch Creek, the park’s largest stream, into a thickly wooded ravine.

 One mile up the trail, where it intersects the Wildwood Trail, visit the moss-covered remains of a stone building erected by the Works Progress Administration in 1936.
 (Known as the Stone House or Witch’s Castle, the structure is, in fact, a former restroom.)
 Continue straight on the Wildwood Trail, still following Balch Creek, and begin a leg-pumping ascent to Upper Macleay Park.
 (A smattering of picnic tables and a port-a-potty make this an ideal rest stop.)
 The Audubon Society of Portland, with its free interpretive center and wildlife rehabilitation facility housing owls, red-tailed hawks and more, provides an inviting detour nearby.

-For the final leg, continue across Northwest Cornell Road and stay on the Wildwood Trail, which snakes upward on a half-mile climb through a quiet canopy of towering firs to reach Pittock Mansion.
-Set nearly 1,000 feet above the city, the 100-year-old home of 10th-century newspaper tycoon Henry Pittock features immaculate gardens and sweeping downtown views — a fitting reward for an afternoon on the trail.
+For the final leg, continue across Northwest Cornell Road and stay on the Wildwood Trail, which snakes upward on a .5-mile (.8 km) climb through a quiet canopy of towering firs to reach Pittock Mansion.
+Set nearly 1,000 feet (304 m) above the city, the 100-year-old home of 10th-century newspaper tycoon Henry Pittock features immaculate gardens and sweeping downtown views — a fitting reward for an afternoon on the trail.